Preserving Ideas

 Creativity and the Mindful Mindset

-When my husband and I moved into our new house over the summer, deep at the bottom of a box that hadn’t been unpacked during our two previous moves was my old, beloved copy of Julia Cameron’s The Artist’s Way.
+When I moved into my new house over the summer, deep at the bottom of a box that hadn’t been unpacked during my two previous moves was my old, beloved copy of Julia Cameron’s The Artist’s Way.
 If you haven’t read The Artist’s Way yet, you simply must.
-It is a beautiful, suggestive book that offers some incredible valuable advice and exercises for reclaiming your inner artist by recognizing and then disidentifying from your inner critic.
+It is a beautiful, suggestive book that offers some incredibly valuable advice and exercises for reclaiming your inner artist by recognising and then disidentifying from your inner critic.

 The book’s sudden reappearance during our move seemed consequential in every way.
 It was almost exactly twenty years since I first began reading The Artist’s Way, and the rediscovery of my old torn copy of the book offered a very tangible reminder that mindfulness and other contemplative practices aren’t meant to dampen creative expression, but, rather, to open up and allow more direct access to creative potential.